HstarComponents/ngx-ckeditor/README.md

 | Input   | inline   | boolean  | false         | Set the inline mode                                             |
 | Two-way | ngModel  | string   |               | Two-way binding value                                           |

+# Version Rules (Imports)

+In order to match angular version, the `ngx-ckeditor` version no will same as angular majar version.

+* 0.2.x: for angular 2.x ~ 4.x
+* 0.4.x: for angular 5.x ~ 7.x
+* 8.x.x: for angular 8.x

 # How to develop?

 ```bash